 Then the notary completes a notarial certificate, called a jurat, that is attached to the sworn statement.
 An affidavit is a common type of sworn statement.
 An oath or affirmation is part of the process for completing a sworn statement.

 A notary may administer an oath or affirmation without a document being signed, such as a verbal oath of office for an elected or appointed public official, or an officer of a corporation, LLC, homeowners association (HOA) or other association.
 The oath of office, inauguration or installation of officers may be made in a public or private setting.
 Public officials such as the President, or Governor, may be sworn into office on live television.

 For a business or association, the officers may be elected at an annual meeting and sworn into office at the same meeting or at a later date.
-The notary may use language provided by statute for a public official, or provided by the bylaws of a corporation or the operating agreement for an LLC.
+The notary may use the language provided by statute for a public official or provided by the bylaws of a corporation or the operating agreement for an LLC.

 Photo credit: Lyndon B. Johnson, on Air Force One, 1963, by Cecil W. Stoughton, John F. Kennedy’s official photographer [Public domain], via Wikimedia Commons